 The staff screens inspection findings using the guidance in Inspection Manual Chapter (IMC) 0613, “Power Reactor Construction Inspection Reports.”
 Violations are divided into two groups: (1) violations that can be dispositioned using the construction significance determination process (SDP) as described in IMC 2519, “Construction Significance Determination Process,” and (2) violations that will be dispositioned using traditional enforcement methods.
 After a violation is identified, the NRC assesses its significance or severity.
 Severity levels are assigned to violations processed under traditional enforcement.
 The significance of most violations associated with findings committed by licensees of power reactor facilities under construction will be determined using the construction SDP and assigned a color of green, white, yellow, or red.

 The NRC Enforcement Policy endeavors to encourage prompt identification and prompt comprehensive correction of violations of NRC requirements.
-The use of noncited violations (NCVs) for NRC-identified and self-revealing issues as part of the enforcement process is predicated on a licensee having developed and implemented an adequate CAP into which identified issues are entered and effectively resolved in a timely manner.
+The use of non-cited violations (NCVs) for NRC-identified and self-revealing issues as part of the enforcement process is predicated on a licensee having developed and implemented an adequate CAP into which identified issues are entered and effectively resolved in a timely manner.

 Once it is determined that a licensee’s CAP has been adequately developed and implemented, the NRC will typically disposition Severity Level IV violations and violations associated with green construction and ITAAC findings as NCVs, provided that all NCV criteria in Enforcement Policy Section 2.3.2 have been met.
 If the NRC concludes that the criteria for an effective CAP in Section 06.02 are no longer met, the licensee will be notified in the end-of-cycle letter and the NRC will suspend the practice of issuing NCVs until performance improves and the criteria are met.